What is an SOP?

 • Definitions/glossary – potentially ambiguous terms or acronyms used (like GDP/Good Distribution Practice) should be explained.

 • Process – the process should be explained as simply as possible… whilst giving the desired results every time “Less is more.”
 If you can describe your process in six lines it is better than sixty lines.

-• Unambiguous dates – We often see Word documents that are written in American English… this can cause problems with dates.
-For example writing 10/11/2014 would be read by an American as October 11th 2014, whereas in the UK we would read it as 10th November 2014.
+• Unambiguous dates – We often see Word documents that are written in American English and this can cause problems with dates.
+For example, writing 10/11/2014 would be read by an American as October 11th 2014, whereas in the UK we would read it as 10th November 2014.
 Try writing 10th Nov 2014 or 10th November 2014, to ensure your records are correct and there is no confusion.

 This is just the tip of the iceberg.

 Need help with updating, or even creating, your Wholesale SOPs?